jundalisay/superb/content/en/research/ranald/hands/chapter-02.md

+---
-Chapter
+heading: Chapter 2
-II.
-SINCE most
-THE FINGERS
+title: "The FINGERS"
+# date: 1767
+weight: 6
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

-hands are of the mixed type, each finger must be con- The fingers, being instruments of the brain and sidered separately.FINGERS
+Most hands are of the mixed type.
+Each finger must be considered separately.

-19
-connected with
-it through the tiny telegraph wires of the nerves, certain qualities.
+The fingers, being instruments of the brain, connected with it through the tiny telegraph wires of the nerves, certain qualities.
 Each finger indicates specific talents or represent size of the finger, its shape, its texture and propor-
 The